arquivo/bing-search/README.md

 <pre>
 -s or --safeSearch        --> Off, Moderate, or Strict.
 -l or --setLanguage       --> Boolean to force language.
-True (PT-PT), False (All languages) -t or --freshness         --> Day, Week, or Month.
+True (PT-PT), False (All languages).
+-t or --freshness         --> Day, Week, or Month.
 -n or --results_number    --> Number of results returned.
-The default is 20 and the maximum is 50.
-If you want more than 50 results use multiples of 20.
 -o or --offset            --> Indicates the number of search results to skip before returning results.
-Only use if results_number is less than 50.
 </pre>

 ### Explication of the parameters and relations between them